Four Leveled Ebooks from Laura Candler

 Do you have a wide range of ability levels in your classroom?
-Purchase all four ebooks and use them to differentiate instruction.
-Click the Buy Now button to add this to your TpT shopping cart and save $10 over the individual prices!
+The Math Problem Solving Bundle includes all 4 Daily Math Puzzlers and the Math Problem Solving Webinar.
+I will soon add my new Math Mindset Challenges, a collection of editable multi-step word problems.
+Click the Buy Now button to add this to your TpT shopping cart and save more than $15 over the individual prices!

 Problem solving is one of the most important, yet most neglected, areas of math instruction.
 Many math skills are relatively easy to teach, but teaching kids how to think through a problem in a logical manner is most definitely NOT easy!
 Yet why should we teach math at all if our students can't apply their knowledge to everyday life?

 What if you could significantly improve your students' problem- solving abilities in just 15 minutes a day?
 A mere 15 minutes per day adds up to 45 hours of instruction on problem solving!
 Even 10 minutes a day would result in 30 hours of problem-solving instruction.
 What if you found a method that involved no advanced preparation yet provided a clear and sequential approach to problem-solving?
 And what if your students began to look forward to those 10 to 15 minutes of math instruction?
 What if they actually enjoyed the problems and asked you for MORE????

 No need to wonder . . .
 Daily Math Puzzlers is that program!
 These math problems were field-tested by dozens of teachers all over the world, and their kids were actually asking for more!
 The program helped students develop confidence in their problem-solving abilities.
 As a teacher, you'll enjoy the step-by-step instructions for reviewing calculator skills, teaching problem-solving steps and strategies, and providing a variety of challenging and engaging math problems.